imanghafoori1/laravel-heyman/README.md

 # Laravel Hey Man

-## A package to help you write expressive, defensive code in a functional manner
+## A package to help you write expressive code in a functional manner

 ![image](https://user-images.githubusercontent.com/6961695/43285148-4d86673e-9133-11e8-9415-2df017906762.png)